Translation: spleen shaku (a type of infection)

 Habitat: near the belly button

-APPEARANCE: Hishaku is a microbe which lives near the belly button and infects the spleen.
-It has a fuzzy, yellowish, bear-like body and a long red tongue.
-A large red pentagon-like shape appears on the hishaku’s side; this is a symbol of the belly button.
-Hishaku love sweets, and can’t get enough of them.
-They also have a fondness for humming and singing.
+Appearance: Hishaku is a microbe which lives near the belly button and infects the spleen.
+It has a fuzzy, yellowish, wolf-like body and a long red tongue.
+It has no legs.
+A large red pentagon-like shape appears on the hishaku’s side; this is a representation of the belly button.

 Hishaku can be treated with acupuncture in an area about one centimeter around the belly button.
 The techniques for this treatment are only passed down orally.